nilsanderselde/funetik-ingglish/readme.md

 ## Ubaút Dhis Ripozitoré *(About This Repository)*

-U kulekšin uv túlz dhat Í hav éúzd tú úørk on u fonetik órthogrifé fór dhu Ingliš lengúij.
+U kulekšin uv túlz dhat Í hav éúzd tú úørk on dhis fonetik órthogrifé fór Ingliš.

->*A collection of tools that I have used to work on a phonetic orthography for the English language.*
+>*A collection of tools that I have used to work on this phonetic orthography for English.*

 ### distance.py